TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

   - [x] Hide path and module info by default and allow toggle to show
   - [x] ~~Add server path to info panel `<userDir>/uibuilder/<url>` or `<userDir>/projects/<projectName>/uibuilder/<url>`.~~ Redirecting to the index page instead.
   - [x] Remove edit button - swap file on file selection change.
+  - [x] Split uibuilder.html into 3 files for ease of editing.
+Add a build step to assemble. `npm run build`.
   - [x] Add folder selector before file selector - enables files in different folders to be edited.
 Folders are pre-selected.
     - [x] Rebuild file list on change of folder
     - [x] Add all instance folders (`<uibRoot>/<url>/src|dist|root`)